FOREX-Dollar pares gains after Fed sweetens taper message

 The Fed also said it “likely will be appropriate” to keep overnight rates near zero “well past the time” that the U.S. jobless rate falls below 6.5 percent - effectively extending the timeline for beginning to raise base interest rates.

-The dollar jumped to a five-year high against the yen of 104.37 yen after the Fed decision before slipping back, and was recently at 104.17 yen.
+The dollar jumped to a five-year high against the yen of 104.37 yen after the Fed decision before losing ground to trade lower at 103.96 yen.
 Traders said “short” bets on the yen falling were already stretched near to a maximum and that was also likely to check any dollar gains in the near term.

-Analysts were united in expecting the Fed’s move, put off in September due to U.S. budget problems, but the central forecast before Wednesday had been for it to begin the tapering back of bond purchases in March.
+Analysts were united in expecting the Fed’s move, put off in September due to U.S. budget problems, but the central forecast before Wednesday had been for it to begin tapering off bond purchases in March.

 The actual reduction in monthly asset purchases was minimal - $10 billion - and they remain at a staggering $75 billion a month in extra dollars that are coursing through global markets.